Vet Tech Internships & Externships Guide (2026)

-Considering the wide range of specialties available in the field and the fact that every animal has different systems and temperaments, proficiency in the field can only be earned once one has worked with enough patients and directly seen a good number of cases.
+Considering the wide range of specialties available in the field and the fact that every animal has different systems and temperaments, proficiency can only be earned after working with enough patients and directly seeing a good number of cases.
 It also helps to observe senior veterinarians, vet techs, and assistants at work during surgeries and other major procedures to gain a microscopic understanding of the details that matter.

 The good news is that several animal care centers and vet technology programs offer internship and externship opportunities.
 Whether you are interested in wildlife care or small animal medicine, there are programs available in every field.